thijssnelleman/automated-reproducibility/reviews/Regularized Feature Selection Landscapes An Empirical Study of Multimodality.md

-[] Well (Missing some information and/or minor mistakes) [] Okay (Missing important information and/or substantial mistakes) [] Poorly (Missing crucial information and/or severe mistakes) [] Incorrect (The LLM has missed the point of the experiment and/or has hallucinated)
+[] Well (Missing some information and/or minor mistakes) [] Okay (Missing important information and/or substantial mistakes) [] Poorly (Missing crucial information and/or severe mistakes) [X] Incorrect (The LLM has missed the point of the experiment and/or has hallucinated)

 ### General Experiment Questions

 The LLM has provided you with one or more experiments from your work.
 Is this amount of experiments the same as the amount you specified?

-Please write the amount of experiments you had for the study: []
+Please write the amount of experiments you had for the study: [3]

 If this amount does not overlap with the LLMs answer, feel free to specify reasons below;
+The LLM finds only the first experiment of the paper.

 ## Interpretation

 Experiment outcomes are analysed and interpreted to determine whether the experiment supports the hypothesis or not.

 The LLM has found the following interpretations of the experiment outcomes;